Pull to refresh

 Overview

 Russia recruits women from Africa, the Middle East, and Latin America with promises of catering and hospitality work, then puts most of them on a Shahed drone assembly line in Tatarstan.
-On May 5, 2026, the United Kingdom became the first country to apply its human-trafficking sanctions regime to that pipeline, designating 35 people and entities tied to the Alabuga Start programme and to firms in Russia, China, and Thailand that supply drone components.
+On May 5, 2026, the United Kingdom first applied human-trafficking sanctions to the pipeline, designating 35 people and entities tied to Alabuga Start programme and firms in Russia, China, and Thailand supplying drone components.

 The package is narrower than past Russia sanctions in scale but novel in legal theory: it treats the recruitment scheme itself as a trafficking operation and the foreign suppliers as enablers of it.
 Non-Russian intermediaries who keep shipping motors, microchips, or fibre-optic cable into Alabuga now face UK financial isolation.
 Whether other governments adopt the same tool will determine how much the designation actually constricts the supply chain feeding Russia's nightly drone strikes on Ukrainian cities.